How to Report Bank Fraud: A Complete Guide

 How to Report Bank Fraud

 You don’t have to be a banking professional to know that there’s a lot of fraud and scams out there.
-The truth is that fraudsters constantly try to get into your bank account, credit card, or other financial accounts.
+The truth is that fraudsters are constantly trying to get into your client’s bank accounts, credit cards, or other financial accounts.
 How do they do it?
-They might call you pretending to be with your bank or credit card company, or they could send emails with links to phishing websites that try to steal your information.
+They might call your customers pretending to be a representative of the bank or credit card company, or they could send emails with links to phishing websites that try to steal their information.
+Fortunately, there are ways you can help prevent these kinds of scams.
+If they do happen, there are steps you can take to investigate them and protect your clients and banking institution from future fraud attempts.
+In this article, we’ll walk through the process of reporting fraud so your company can keep its clientele safe from scammers and other criminals who want access to their account information.

 Before we get into the steps for reporting fraud, it’s important to understand what exactly bank fraud is.